Mother’s Day is a pain in the ass.

 The absurdity that in a country where some of us spend $4 every day on a cup of coffee, 1 in 5 children don’t know where their next meal is coming from.

-Use Mother’s Day as an opportunity to be a sharp stick in the eye of this country.
+This Mother’s Day, let’s use it as an opportunity to be a sharp stick in the eye of this country.
 Occupy Mother’s Day and say enough is enough.
 Use our blogs and pulpits and family dinners and Facebook posts this Sunday to do our own #Mommyfestos, to yell like the love-crazed mothers some of us are, that it’s time to stop this insanity.
 And clean up the messes we’re making.

 Let’s each issue our own #Mommyfesto.